What are Schwartz Rounds?

 Steering Group Representatives

 - Daranee Boon (Peninsula Medical School)

 - Margaret Fisher (School of Nursing and Midwifery)

 - Sara Hawkins (School of Nursing and Midwifery)

 - Caroline Jamison (School of Nursing and Midwifery)

 - Emma Macleod-Johnstone (Plymouth Institute of Education)

 - Alex Mallinson (Plymouth Marjon University)

 - Sarah Tobin (School of Nursing and Midwifery)

-- Pippa Trimble (School of Law, Criminology and Government)
+- Pippa Trimble (School of Society and Culture)